MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embed-canvas-app-in-form.md

 > This feature is currently in preview. <br />
 > [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]

 With embedded canvas apps, makers can bring the power of canvas apps to their model-driven forms.
-Using embedded canvas apps, makers can easily create rich visual areas on their form and also display data from a variety of data sources right next to their data from the Common Data Service.
+Using embedded canvas apps, you can easily create rich visual areas on a form and display data from a variety of sources right next to data from the Common Data Service.

    ![Embedded canvas app in a model-driven app form](media/embed-canvas-app-in-form.png)

-Canvas apps are embedded in model-driven forms similar to how any other custom control is added.
-The embedded canvas apps also include rich data integration capabilities that brings in contextual data from the host model-driven form to the embedded canvas app.
+Canvas apps are embedded in model-driven forms in the same way other custom controls are added.
+An embedded canvas app includes rich data integration capabilities that bring in contextual data from the host model-driven form to the embedded canvas app.

 The steps to embed a canvas app in your model-driven form vary based on the data context that you want the host model-driven form to provide to the embedded canvas app.
 -	Pass the current record as data context.
 More information: [Pass the current record as data context with an embedded canvas app](pass-current-embedded-canvas-app.md)